SolarRepublic/wallet-apps-registry/README.md

 For example, an empty file called `app.example.net.url` will trigger the indexer to make a request to `https://app.example.net/`.

-As a basic requirement, all websites MUST:
- - be using HTTPS offering TLS 1.2 or TLS 1.3 and serving a valid certificate
- - in response to `GET /`, return an HTTP response with a 2xx status code **OR** 3xx redirect to a path on the same origin
- - include the `Content-Type` HTTP header with a value of `text/html` and contain a valid HTML document in the response body

 For indexing purposes, the website MUST provide the following metadata in the `<head>` of the HTML document:
  - App name and app icon via any of the following means (ordered by descending precedence):
   - Implement the [WHIP-002](https://github.com/SolarRepublic/WHIPs/blob/main/WHIPs/whip-002.md) specification (recommended)